puavous/synti2/synti2/README.txt

     hacks.
 They suffice for my current purposes.
 Feel free to implement them better ...

-  - Let's not even talk about the current build "system" ..
+  - Also the build "system" may remain flaky and convoluted for this project..

-Follow this space for updates...

 Dependencies: